grational/impress/README.md

 )

-// Delete items by scanning the entire table with a filter int deleted = dynamoDb.deleteItemsScan (
+// Delete items by scanning the entire table with a filter int deleted = dynamoDb.deleteItems (
   "users",
    every (
     match("status", "deleted"),